WordPress to Buffer Pro sends status(es) to Buffer when a WordPress Post, Page or Custom Post Type is published or updated.

 - Clicking on the Save button

-This delays sending status(es) for Posts to Buffer by a minimum of 30 seconds, allowing third party frontend post submission and autoblogging Plugins to complete Featured Image and Custom Field metadata assignment.
+This delays sending status(es) for Posts to Buffer by a minimum of 30 seconds, allowing third party frontend post submission and autoblogging Plugins to complete Featured Image, Taxonomy Terms and Custom Field metadata assignment.

 Use WP Cron is known to resolve the above issue with the following Plugins, and therefore this setting must be enabled in WordPress to Buffer Pro: